-If you hire a Main-Street divorce paralegal, get the final all-inclusive price in writing up front.
+If you hire a Legal Document Assistants, get the final all-inclusive price in writing upfront.
 With an online provider, you should see that price stated clearly on their website.
 You should not have to click around to find the online price.

 Questionnaire: The completed divorce papers don’t materialize out of thin air.
 The service provider has to extract the personal data from you somehow in order to complete the forms.
 This is true, BTW with lawyers too.
 If you hire a $5000 lawyer, the first thing they hand you is a 10-page intake questionnaire.
 In a bricks and mortar environment, that is also done via a hard-copy questionnaire, generally handed to you on a clipboard as you enter or emailed to you in pdf format before your appointment.
 The latter is better because there are almost always pieces of information you will not have handy at your office appointment.

 With an online divorce provider, you fill in a secure encrypted “interview” in the comfort of your home or office.
 If you are missing some data off the top of your head, you log out, go and get it and log back in.
 You go at your own pace.
 You can complete the online interview in one or more sessions.
 It is much more convenient and less stressful than the hard-copy questionnaire routine.

 This factor seems to be one where the online divorce providers are far ahead in terms of both convenience and higher accuracy of data provided.